przemastro/cv/README.md

 > For my Master Thesis "Frequency analysis and mode identification of Beta Cephei Type star SY Equ" I created code in matlab which searched star pulsations in spectroscopic data: https://github.com/przemastro/master-thesis-polish

 > I studied Astronomy at the University of Poznan and Katholieke Universiteit Leuven.
 During that time I learned C and Fortran programming languages, mostly working in Linux environment

+> Summer Internhip at the Białków Observatory (Astrophysics and Heliophysics)

 > I studied History (1 year) at the University of Poznan.
 I learned a bit of latin